kragen/derctuo/markdown/toolpath-optimization.md

 effects.

-A particularly interesting class of techniques achieving prominence in computer graphics in recent years are the "material point methods", which are hybrid particle–field simulation methods capable of achieving surprisingly visually convincing simulations of snow, cloth, sand, water, hair, cracking mud, and other difficult materials, as well as complex material interactions.
-It's possible that the MPM might make it possible to adequately simulate more complex material dynamics during the construction process, such as the thixotropic and frictional behavior of clay smeared by a spatula.
+A particularly interesting class of techniques achieving prominence in computer graphics in recent years are the “material point methods”, which are hybrid particle–field simulation methods capable of achieving surprisingly visually convincing simulations of snow, cloth, sand, water, hair, cracking mud, and other difficult materials, as well as complex material interactions.
+It’s possible that the MPM might make it possible to adequately simulate more complex material dynamics during the construction process, such as the thixotropic and frictional behavior of clay smeared by a spatula.
 If not, perhaps